PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Possible Mentors:** TBD
 1. **Difficulty:** Medium
 1. **Impact Definition:** Risky/Exploratory

-### Improvements for the Automated Documentation Pipeline

-1. **Description:** The Talawa, Talawa-API and Talawa-Admin repositories use pipelines to create documentation by coverting the comments from the files via a markdown language like TSDoc, DartDoc, etc in the respective repositories, and then add it to the Talawa Docs repo.
-This creates a seamless workflow for the creation of documentation that is automatically checked and added to the documentation website on the fly.
-However, there still needs to be some additional modifications to truely make this process more tenable.
-1. **Expected Outcomes:**
-   1. Develop a mechanism that enables users to choose between the commented and uncommented versions of the code when pulling it down from the repository.
-We are open to suggestions about how this could be implemented, but here are a few ways in which we think this could be done:
-      1. With a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool that uses a flag to pick whether the commented or uncommented version should be chosen or using a [configuration system](https://en.wikipedia.org/wiki/Configuration_management) such as ectd or Apache Zookepper.
-The uncommented files could be stored in a cache such as Redis for quick access.
-This [repository](https://github.com/jameshaydon/diff-check) might provide some inspiration about how one would go about implementing this.
-      1. If an uncommented file is worked on by a contributer and then is pushed to the repository the user would be prompted to add comments to the corresponding commented file.
-Ideally the files should have a degree of modularity to ensure that this does not become too onerus for one to contribute.
-   1. Currently an unwiedly amount of HTML files are generated as artifacts in the documentation pipeline.
-This can cause performance issues in the future if unaddressed.
-A method needs to be implemented to bundle or collate the HTML files into chunks in such a way that the documentation website can have fast load times.
-   1. Better indexing for the search features for documentation website.
-We currently use Algolia search to index the relevant data.
-We need better heurstics for greater searchability.
-   1. Support/Integration for/with the creation of easy-to-create diagrams via [Typoporia](https://support.typora.io/Draw-Diagrams-With-Markdown/) and/or [js-sequence-diagrams](https://bramp.github.io/js-sequence-diagrams/) to enhance the comprehensiveness of the existing documenation.
-1. **Repos to update:** Talawa-API, Talawa, Talawa-Admin
-1. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-1. **Depends on Project:** None
-1. **Project Size:** 350 hours
-1. **Possible Mentors:** Anwer Sayeed (GitHub: anwersayeed)
-1. **Difficulty:** Medium
-1. **Impact Definition:** Infrastructure/Automation, Low-hanging fruit

 ### Functionality to Allow External Links to be Used Within the Talawa Application